 One color photograph of the applicant, which should be two inches wide and two inches long, must also be submitted with the application.
-The Clerk's office provided 2,068 Passport photos in 2023.
+The Clerk's office provided 2,710 Passport photos in 2024, and increase from the 2,068 in 2023.